DiscWizard - Creating Bootable Media

-Note: You can also run the Bootable Media Builder without loading DiscWizard by selecting Programs -> Seagate -> Seagate DiscWizard -> Bootable Media Builder from the Windows Start menu.
+Note: You can also run the Bootable Media Builder without loading DiscWizard by selecting Programs -> Seagate -> Seagate DiscWizard -> Tools and Utilities -> Bootable Media Builder from the Windows Start menu.

 The full version of DiscWizard includes support of USB, PC Card (formerly PCMCIA) and SCSI interfaces along with the storage devices connected via those interfaces.
 It is therefore highly recommended.

 You can also choose here, after what period of time (in seconds) DiscWizard will start automatically.
 The default value is 10 seconds.

 - Set command-line startup parameters for bootable media that are being created (if needed) in order to configure media boot options for better compatibility with different hardware.